-Please read the document “Notice to complainant in a case of domestic violence” before completing the application form.
+Please read the document “Notice to the complainant in a case of domestic violence” before completing the application form.
 Click here to download the document.

 This explains your rights and the steps you may take to protect yourself, your children and other members of the shared household.
 If you are hurt or need a different place to stay because of the abuse, the police must help you to get medical treatment and help you with finding a place of safety.
 It is also within your rights to request a police escort when collecting personal property.

-Supporting affidavits by persons who have knowledge of the matter in question, may accompany the application.
+Supporting affidavits by persons who have knowledge of the matter in question may accompany the application.